 Tax Rates/Credits -> BC Tax -> PharmaCare

-BC PharmaCare Program
+BC Fair PharmaCare Program

 Every BC resident should register, even if at present you won't receive a benefit, because if your income drops or your prescription costs go up, you will already be covered.

-Example: Family with 2013 net income of $26,000
+Example: Family with 2017 net income of $26,000:

 If at least one spouse is born in 1939 or earlier, the annual deductible is zero until family net income exceeds $33,000.
 With family income of $26,000, PharmaCare pays 75% until the family maximum of $300 is reached, and then 100% of eligible costs are paid by PharmaCare for the rest of the year.
 However, with the January 1, 2019 changes, Pharmacare will pay 100% immediately for families with at least one spouse born 1939 or earlier, with net incomes up to $14,000.
 There will be no "co-pay" at all.

 Most pharmacies charge more than the eligible cost for prescription drugs, but there can be a big difference in the price between pharmacies.
 See our article Prescription Prices are not Equal!